coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

     Home Page with Our Facility added

-For the Last two **Responsive Grid Rows** you are on your own reference the image last image on this page as a guide.
+For the Last two **Responsive Grid Rows** reference the last image on this page as a guide.
-Follow these links to get the images. (note: I cropped my images square):
+Follow these links to get the images. (note: I cropped my images square using a photo editor):

 * `doctor 1 <https://pixabay.com/photos/doctor-gray-hair-experience-2337835/>`_
 * `doctor 2 <https://pixabay.com/photos/woman-doctor-surgeon-physician-2141808/>`_

-To get the green background, white text, and proper padding you will want to put "bg-secondary text-white p-5" in the Custom CSS field on each column with text.
+To get the green background, white text, and proper padding you will want to add "bg-secondary text-white p-5" in the Custom CSS field on each column with text.
 These are bootstrap classes that come pre-loaded in Wagtail-CRX.
+When we set the secondary color to green in part 01 of the tutorial, we made all the bootstrap classes that have "secondary" in the class name reference that color.
+This screenshot shows how to add these classes to the column.
+You must open advanced settings on the column:

 .. figure:: images/tut03/custom_classes.jpeg
     :alt: bootstrap classes on columns